Carlos-Vera/BravesChat/readme.txt

 == Changelog ==

+= 2.3.4 =
+* IMPROVED: Chat bubble is now smaller on mobile devices — default skin shrinks to 48×48px, Braves skin switches to a compact avatar + button layout.

 = 2.3.3 =
 * FIXED: Text domain updated to `braveschat` across all files to match the WordPress.org assigned slug.
 Resolves all Plugin Check (PCP) text domain errors.